 Note the position of your right foot so it is not resting or applying pressure to the rear foot brake.
 Premature brake failure may occur.

-5. Always keep your feet positioned in the footrests and hands on the handlebars.
+- 4. Position yourself on the seat. - 5.
+Always keep your feet positioned in the footrests and hands on the handlebars.

 Starting the Engine